 Money-back guarantee: 30 DAYS

-- Veteran budget provider with over 350 servers in Canada
+- Veteran provider with 500 servers in Canada

-- Also unblocks most other geo-restricted content and streaming sites
+- Works with most geo-restricted content and streaming sites

 - Major emphasis on security and privacy